 Another early settler to the Limestone Coast area was John Riddoch who purchased Yallum Park in 1861.
 Riddoch grew up in poverty in the highlands of Scotland and in 1851 emigrated to try his luck on the Victoria goldfields.
 Within a few years he was a successful shopkeeper and wine merchant on the goldfields.
 He acquired 35,000 acres in the Penola area on which he ran 50,000 head of sheep.
 It was Riddoch who planted the first grape vines and helped to diversify the pastoral economy of the area with an agricultural industry.
 In 1890, he established the Penola Fruit Growing Colony which was renamed Coonawarra in 1897.

-A must is the outstanding Mary MacKillop Interpretive Centre.
+A must visit while in Penola is the outstanding Mary MacKillop Interpretive Centre.
 Alexander Cameron’s 18-year-old niece, Mary MacKillop, joined the family as governess in 1860, and met the charismatic local scientist and priest, Julian Tenison Woods, with whom she founded a school and later a congregation of religious sisters – the Sisters of St Joseph of the Sacred Heart (the Josephites or Brown Joeys).
 Mary MacKillop was Australia’s first saint.

 You can also wander down Petticoat Lane and enter historic timber and stone cottages such as Sharam’s Cottage, home of one of the district’s first cobblers.
 These attractions are open every day from 10 until 4.